 List displays: This provides reports for documents posted in Inventory Management.
 Example: material documents for a material.

 Stock: This provides information on a material’s stocks.
 Example: current stock/requirements list.
-The stock overview provides an overview of all stocks of a material over all organizational levels.
+The stock overview provides an overview of all stocks of material overall organizational levels.

 Information: This allows you to display data (master data, transaction/movement data) from other applications.
 Example: displaying a purchase order.